FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 The `setValues` function updates all the values of the source of the block bound.
 It receives an `object` as an argument with the following properties:

-- `bindings` returns the bindings object.
+- `bindings` returns the bindings object of the specific source.
 It must have the attributes as a key, and the value can be a `string` or an `object` with arguments.
 This object contains a `newValue` property with the user's input.
 - `clientId` returns a `string` with the current block client ID.
 - `context` returns an `object` of the current block context, defined in the `usesContext` property.
 [More about block context.](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-context/).
 - `dispatch` returns an `object` of the store's action creators.
 [More about dispatch](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#dispatch).